ProperForm Data Processing Addendum

 The return and deletion of PHI are governed exclusively by the BAA and are not subject to this Section 12.

-13. CCPA/CPRA Service Provider Provisions
+13. CCPA/CPRA Service Business Provisions

 13.1.
-Service Provider Acknowledgment.
+Service Business Acknowledgment.

 13.2.
 No Sale or Sharing.